 If you’re like most people, the exact contents of your freezer are something of a mystery.
 Once items enter that frigid “black hole,” it’s out of sight, out of mind.

 Now’s the time to get rid of “UFOs” (unidentified frozen objects) and give the freezer a good cleaning.
-It’s easy.
-Just follow these handy suggestions from Kate Mummaw, kitchen expert with Whirlpool Corporation Institute of Home Science, and Doug Rogers, president of Mr. Appliance.
+Just follow these handy suggestions from Kate Mummaw, kitchen expert with Whirlpool Corporation Institute of Home Science, Doug Rogers, the executive vice president and general manager of the home services platform Neighborly, and Marla Mock, president of Molly Maid.

 Unplug it: Start by unplugging the freezer.
 Never clean a freezer while it is running or you could damage it.